Dilated Cardiomyopathy Workup

 Endomyocardial biopsy has limited usefulness in the evaluation of dilated cardiomyopathy.
 However, it may be helpful in diagnosing myocarditis, connective tissue disorders, and amyloidosis.

-The principal use of the CBC in these patients is to document anemia.
+The principal use of the complete blood cell (CBC) count in these patients is to document anemia.
 Anemia can be associated with a high-output state.
-However, angiotensin-converting enzyme (ACE) inhibitors can cause leukopenia.

 Hyponatremia signifies a poor prognosis.
 An elevated creatinine level may represent a primary or drug-related etiology (eg, hypovolemia, azotemia from ACE inhibitors).
-A low bicarbonate level is a poor prognostic sign.
 Contraction alkalosis can be observed secondary to diuretic therapy.
-Magnesium levels should be closely followed because low levels may cause chronic hypokalemia.
+Magnesium levels should be closely followed because low levels may cause chronic hypokalemia by dependent potassium uptake.

 Liver function test results can be elevated.
 Possible causes in these patients include one or more of the following: